-In January of 2007 I was working as a real estate paralegal while going to school for medical coding and billing.
+It was January of 2007.
+I was working as a real estate paralegal while going to school for medical coding and billing.
 Anyone who has ever taken part in a real estate closing knows they are a stressful event.
 Being the person responsible for pulling all the disjointed pieces together to a successful conclusion can be both terrifying and cause for tears.
 Literal tears.
 It’s what prompted me to go back to school.
-At the time, I wasn’t certain about branching out into the medical office field, but anything looked better than the stress levels I was dealing with at the time.
-It was sheer coincidence that an Internet search for an ongoing school project happened to return a small article that mentioned a virtual assistant.
+At the time, I wasn’t certain about branching out into the medical office field.
+Truthfully, anything looked better than the stress levels I was dealing with at the time.
+Coincidence caused an Internet search for an ongoing school project to return a small article that mentioned a virtual assistant.

 It was barely a blip on the radar.
 Little did I know that 3 months later, in April of 2007, some guy named Tim Ferriss would publish a little book entitled “The Four Hour Work Week” that would suddenly make the term ‘virtual assistant’ a popular search term.
 In fact, in all likelihood, that book, which would later cause me a lot of grief, was the reason I could find a lot more than one measly article just a few months later.

 Back then, marketing a virtual assistant business meant lots of explanations about just what a virtual assistant was.
 If you were brave enough to claim the title virtual assistant and open your own business as one back then, you also probably were one of the pioneers of ‘education marketing’.
 To be able to sell our services, we first needed to be able to explain how the whole thing worked.
 People were skeptical at first about hiring someone that they couldn’t see.
 Their greatest fear was that we wouldn’t be spending enough time on their work/business.
 They had a hard time wrapping their heads around the fact that they were clients, not employers and the fact that just about every virtual assistant I knew was charging on time made it harder to keep it straight.